 Taxonomy of mollicutes (mycoplasmas)

 Fig. 1.
-The new taxonomy of the mollicuts (Mycoplasmas).
+The new taxonomy of the mollicutes (Mycoplasmas).
 Red taxa represent new names.
 Green names represent taxa where the names have not been changed and which belong to the same higher taxon as before.
 Yellow names represent taxa where the names have not been changed, but which have been placed within another higher taxon than before.
 Genera of importance within veterinary medicine are underlined.
-Note that all higher taxa within the phylum Tenericutes are not included in this figure. - Click on the image to enlarge it.
+Note that not all higher taxa within the phylum Tenericutes are included in this figure. - Click on the image to enlarge it.

 Fig. 2.
 Species of mollicutes (mycoplasmas) with importance for veterinary medicine.
 At the top of each box is the name of the different genera and below the genus name follow the different species names.
 The same color coding is used in Fig. 2 as in Fig. 1.
 All species in the figure are included in VetBact, but A. laidlawii does not have much veterinary significance. - Click on the image to enlarge it.